Recorder

 Bagpipes, also called Dudelsack, belong to the family of reed instruments.
 They have one or more playing pipes and one or more drone pipes that produce a lasting tone.
 A tight air bag of leather or synthetic material supplies all the pipes with air.
 The player blows it up with the help of a blowing pipe or bellows.
 The supply of air in the bag enables the sound to last independently from the player’s breathing.

-We offer practice chanters as well the original Highland pipes from Scotland.
-On request German and Austrian types are available too.
+We offer practice chanters as well as the original Highland pipes from Scotland.
+On request, German and Austrian types are available too.
 As beginners' instruments we sell different kinds of practice chanters, also known by the name Bombarde or Rauschpfeife.

 |